fraawlen/cassette/doc/spec.md

 By convention, and to minimize possible collision with function tokens, resources tokens (namespaces, names and values) should be written in full lowercase.

-At its simplest, a DR configuration file can just be a series of resources.
+At its simplest, a CCFG configuration file can just be a series of resources.
 In this example, for a hypothetical GUI library, we define 8 resources spread across 2 widgets, `button` and `label`.
 The resources namespaces borrow their widget name.
 The resources named `corner-radius` and `corner-style` get assigned 4 values, one for each widget corner.

 ```
 button background_color #808080